rdancer/arbor-message-forwarder/README.md

 ## Usage
 Run the script with `python arbor_message_forwarder.py` from Cron.
 The script will automatically perform all its tasks in the background, and new messages should automatically appear in your forwarding e-mail inbox.

+The messages are automatically labelled with the label `Arbor` (configurable in the `.env` file), so you can easily find them in your inbox, or filter/forward them.
+Alternatively, you can automacially add a prefix to the subjects of the messages.

 ## Note
 On the first run, the script will attempt to install a version of the Chromium browser compatible with Pyppeteer (if it is not already installed).